 - A. Five (5) members of the Committee for Reevaluation of Resources shall constitute a quorum.
-A quorum is required at all meetings where a decision is to be made regarding a questioned resource. - B. All committee members are voting members. - C. The chair of the Committee for Reevaluation of Resources shall: - 1.
+A quorum is required at all meetings where a recommendation/decision is to be made regarding a questioned resource. - B. All committee members are voting members. - C. The administrator on the Committee for Reevaluation of Resources shall: - 1.
 Notify committee members of the objection and set a meeting date. - 2.
 Distribute a copy of the completed "Request for Reevaluation of a Resource" form to each committee member. - 3.
 Distribute the appropriate Checklist for Reevaluation Committee to each committee member. - 4.
 Obtain and arrange for reading/view/listening to the questioned resource by the committee. - 5.
-Within twenty (20) regular school days of receiving the objection, hold a reevaluation committee meeting to discuss the questioned resource, hear testimony and reach a decision.
-If more time is necessary, the committee members want all others involved shall be notified in writing by the chair. - 6.
-Invite the objector, professional media person or teacher and administrator involved in the committee meeting.

-- 7. Invite appropriate persons to provide testimony during the meeting. - D. The Committee for Reevaluation of Resource shall: - 1.
+Within ten (10) regular school days of receiving the objection, hold a reevaluation committee meeting to discuss the questioned resource, hear testimony and reach a recommendation/decision.
+If more time is necessary, the administrator will inform all parties involved. - 6.
+Invite the individuals such as objector, teacher or others to provide factual information related to the objection. - D. The Committee for Reevaluation of Resource shall: - 1.
 Post the time and date of the open meeting. - 2.
 Examine the questioned resource in its entirety. - 3.
 Determine professional acceptance of the resource by reading critical reviews. - 4.
 Weigh values and faults and form opinions on the resources as a whole rather than on passages or sections taken out of context. - 5.
 Discuss the resource in the context of the educational program. - 6.
 Hear testimony. - 7.
 Make a decision by public vote. - 8.
-Prepare a written report using the Report for the Reevaluation Committee form. - E. The Recording secretary shall: - 1.
+Prepare a written report using the Report for the Reevaluation Committee form.

+- E. The Recording secretary (principal secretary or other assign individual) shall: - 1.
 Record attendance. - 2.
 Take notes and complete the Report of the Reevaluation Committee form. - 3.
 Obtain signatures from committee members on the Report of the reevaluation Committee form. - 4.
 Be responsible for filing all required reports within five (5) regular school days. - 5.
 Send copies of the completed Report of the Reevaluation Committee form to the objector, the building principal, the superintendent, and the professional media person or teacher involved.